cgoncalves/cumulus_topology_converter/README.md

 3. Submit a PR on the **Development Branch**

-## New Features in v4.6.9
+## New Features in v4.7.0
+* Added Support for Python3
+* Added the -i option for libvirt simulations instead of controlling ports
-* Update of Ansible version on the oob-mgmt-server to 2.5.4 with -c workflow
+* Updated the -c workflow to use an OOB-mgmt-server based on Ubuntu 18.04
-* Adding --prefix argument to handle multiple simultaneous simulations
-* Better ZTP reset behavior during simulation boot-up
-* Allow for specification of mgmt_server configuration with -c workflow
+* Updated the Host functional default to use Ubuntu 18.04
+* Less verbose default output, (regain full verbosity with -vvv)
+* Added support for the ZTP node attribute to specify ZTP for initial config
 ## Bugfixes
-* Fix for fewer interfaces present in Virtualbox (CM-22592)
-* Creating necessary directories when they do not exist
-* Fix for issue #97
+* Improved relative pathing behavior for helper scripts
-* Fix for issue #109
+* Fix for Issue #123
+* Reverted change from dc23e3c which broke older libvirt hosts

 ## Changelog:
+* v4\.7\.0 2019\_06\_07: Added Support for Python3.
+Added the -i option for libvirt simulations instead of controlling ports.
+Updated the -c workflow to use an OOB-mgmt-server based on Ubuntu 18.04.Updated the Host functional default to use Ubuntu 18.04.
+Less verbose default output, (regain full verbosity with -vvv).
+Added support for the ZTP node attribute to specify ZTP for initial config.
+Improved relative pathing behavior for helper scripts.
+Fix for Issue #123.
+Reverted change from dc23e3c which broke older libvirt hosts.
 * v4\.6\.9 2018\_10\_05: Update of Ansible version on the oob-mgmt-server to 2.5.4 with -c workflow.
 Adding --prefix argument to handle multiple simultaneous simulations.
 Better ZTP reset behavior during simulation boot-up.
 Allow for specification of mgmt_server configuration with -c workflow.
 Fix for fewer interfaces present in Virtualbox (CM-22592).
 Creating necessary directories when they do not exist.
 Fix for issue #97.
 Fix for issue #109.
 * v4\.6\.8 2018\_04\_04: Fix for Vagrant2.0.3 breaking the workaround for https://github.com/hashicorp/vagrant/issues/9442
 * v4\.6\.7 2018\_03\_09: Specifiying Vagrant Image Location per https://github.com/hashicorp/vagrant/issues/9442.
 Fixed documentation formatting.
 Fixed Bad default shell for cumulus user in extra_server_config.sh